Fully distribution-free center-outward rank tests for multiple-output regression and MANOVA: Some numerical results

 The performance of center-outward rank tests is very briefly studied here for one-way MANOVA with $K=3$ groups, still for $d=2$.
 Two random samples were generated from the distribution {\it (a)} (Gaussian) or {\it (e)} (U-shaped mixture of three Gaussians), as described in Section \ref{Sec7.1}, and the third sample was drawn from the same distribution shifted by the vector $(\delta,\delta)^{\prime}$ for $\delta\in[0.00,0.24]$.
 A balanced design with groups of size $n_1=n_2=n_3=75$ (hence~$n=225$) and $n_1=n_2=n_3=300$ (hence~$n=900$) was considered.
 For $n=225$, the grid $\mathfrak{G}_n$ is constructed with $n_R=n_S=15$; for $n=900$, we set~$n_R=n_S=30$.
 As in Section~\ref{Sec7.1}, the results are presented for the Wilcoxon scores~$J(r)=r$ only---other choices lead to very similar conclusions.

-The empirical power curves are plotted in Figure~\ref{fig-manova} for the center-outward rank test based on $\tenq{Q}^{(n)\pms}_{\text{ Wilcoxon}} $ (solid line), the elliptical rank test statistic $\tenq{Q}^{(n)\,\text{ell}}_{\text{ Wilcoxon}}$ (dashed line), and the classical Pillai's test based on an approximate F-distribution (dotted line).
-For the normal distribution, all the three tests perform very similarly.
-For the non-elliptical mixture distribution, however, the center-outward rank test provides a noticeably larger power compared to the other two methods.
+Rejection frequencies are plotted in Figure~\ref{fig-manova} for the center-outward rank test based on~$\tenq{Q}^{(n)\pms}_{\text{ Wilcoxon}} $ (solid line), the elliptical rank test statistic $\tenq{Q}^{(n)\,\text{\rm{ell}}}_{\text{ Wilcoxon}}$ (dashed line), the Pillai trace test based on an approximate F-distribution (dotted line), {and the Roy test (dashed-dotted line); see the Supplementary Material for implementation.
+Under normal density, all the tests} perform very similarly.
+For the non-elliptical mixture distribution, however, the center-outward rank test achieves sizeably larger power than all {other ones.} Further simulations yielding, in dimension $d=6$, similar conclusions, are provided in~Appendix~A.7.